 The West Villages – a huge Project!

-North Port’s image was always that of a lower class, cheaper housing community.
-The City has always wanted to escape that corner and boost this „middle class/upper middle class“ appeal.
+North Port’s image always had more affordable housing choices.
+The City had the vision to escape that corner and boost this „middle class/upper-middle class“ appeal.
 But there were only small local builders who could not make a significant impact.

-Basically “out of the blue” comes help.
-Mattamy Homes, a successful Canadian home builder, will make this dream come true.
+Mainly “out of the blue” comes help.
+Mattamy Homes, a successful and large Canadian home builder, will make this dream come true.
 North Port will finally get more expensive homes and a city center.
 Thanks to the Canadians, “ey.”
 Do they really say that?

 The Mattamy Homes people looked around and found “some money” in their petty cash.
 They decided to do something big with it – really BIG.
 For a little under $87 million, Canada’s largest builder bought 75% of the former Thomas Ranch.